niaz-ahamed77/niaz-ahamed77/README.md

 - 👋 Greetings!
 - 👨🏼‍🎓 I am a Junior CSS student at the University Of Washington Tacoma.
-- ☕ I Mainly code in Java.
+- ☕ I mainly code in Java.
 - 🌱 Currently learning C and ERLANG this quarter.